Vidvox/vvedu/pages/handouts/handout_module_1.md

 ### Lesson Overview

+* What is responsiveness?
+* What is a cybernetic artform?
-* What are audio / sound inputs?
+* What are physical and sensory inputs?
 * What are MIDI, DMX and OSC?
 In what ways are they different?

 * Using MIDI and OSC instruments / controllers
 * Using the Control Surface plugin to create a virtual instrument